 Over the next month, Google will be removing the background check requirement from applicable LSA dashboards on all previously created accounts.
 If you notice that your background check isn’t checked off as completed, keep in mind that it will not negatively impact your account or prevent your ad from being served.

-As of October 18, 2021, new sign ups for the legal vertical and existing accounts will not be required to start or complete a background check.
+As of October 18, 2021, new sign ups for the legal vertical (lawyers and law firms) and existing accounts will not be required to start or complete a background check.
 That said, lawyers in New Hampshire and and South Dakota will still need to submit their information for review since the state bar doesn’t provide an online resource for Google to check.

 Make Sure to Update Your Profiles

 While lawyers no longer need to complete a background check for LSAs, it is still important to keep your attorney licenses up-to-date in the LSA dashboard.
 You may receive an email notification from Google stating that in order to keep your LSAs running, you’ll need to update the insurance information (applicable in some states) and licenses on file.
 However, you should be proactive as you may not always receive such a notification.
 You can check the current status of your license with Google simply by logging into the LSA dashboard and viewing the license in the Business Verification section.